 Flowing out of the Ozark foothills in north central

-Arkansas is the Strawberry River, a friendly stream good for family float trips.
+Arkansas is the Strawberry River, a friendly stream good for family canoe trips.
 It begins

 just a few miles west of Salem in Fulton County, and meanders in a southeasterly direction

 for slightly over 100 miles before merging with the Black River.
 While it does not offer